Skip repeated menu and go directly to page content.

 <strong>Need an extra unit to graduate?
 Give us two days.</strong><br /><br />

 These courses are designed to allow SDSU undergraduate students to earn extra units for graduation while at the same time learning about the latest trends and hot topics in a variety of areas.
-Courses are currently offered in political science, public administration, and sociology.
+Courses are currently offered in political science and public administration.
 Each course consists of only two class meetings; typically a Friday/Saturday combination.
 Community members are also welcome to enroll.

 Courses meet on the SDSU campus.
 Classroom numbers are listed with each course.<br /><br />